-Asking any American, older than the age of 15, if he or she knows who’s Mark Zuckerberg elicits a predictable response.
-The questioned would probably respond with some variation of “Do you think I’m an idiot?”
-But if you asked the same person who is Ron Garriques, CEO of RadioShack, then only a handful of folks would be offended.
+Asking any American, older than the age of 15, if he or she knows who Mark Zuckerberg is elicits a predictable response – “of course I do!”
+But if you asked the same person who Ron Garriques, CEO of RadioShack is , most people would be stumped.

-There’s a reason everyone and their mother knows Zuckerberg’s name even if everyone’s mother isn’t on Facebook, yet.
-Zuckerberg and the like, i.e. CEO’s like: Richard Branson, Bill Gates, and Warren Buffet, are seen as ambassadors of their brands.
+There’s a reason everyone and their mother knows Zuckerberg’s name.
+Zuckerberg and the like– Richard Branson, Bill Gates, and Warren Buffet, are seen as ambassadors of their brands.
 Some of these entrepreneurs are celebrities in their own right.
 However, the inescapable bond between the CEO and his or her corporate brand holds much more weight in the eyes of the public and company stakeholders.

 A Brand New Brand for the CEO